HOW ARE YOUR SHOES AFFECTING YOUR HEALTH?

 WHAT DO YOU HATE ABOUT YOUR FEET?

-What do you love about your feet?
+Think about your feet for a second.
+Cringing?
+You’re not the only one.
 After speaking with many women, we realised that lots of us are ashamed of the lumps and bumps in our foot shape- but why?
 So your big toe sticks out slightly to the left, your right foot is slightly longer, your left foot is prone to swelling.
-In most cases, these problems, well, aren’t problems.
+In most cases, these problems, well, aren’t actually problems.

 EVERYBODY HAS A FAVOURITE PAIR OF SHOES

 It’s not a secret anymore, right?
 Most women have bunches of shoes that never see the light of day.
 Whether they’re too tight, they’re the wrong fit, they’re impossible to wear everyday, we all have our excuses.
 So, what is the trick to finding comfortable shoes?
 First of all, our shoes are handcrafted with comfort in mind.
 Including premium features such as;

 - A heel grip that prevents rubbing and blisters